al-ptk/nosql-table/log.md

 Turns out, after trying to do thing without react, I can see that react was the main culprit of my confusion.
 If I do not try to keep the whole table's state under one variable, things get simpler.

 The main lesson is that **sometimes, when trying to reduce the problem to better solve it, the obstacle to be (temporarily, at lest) removed is the tool itself.** The tools you choose to solve a problem become part of the problem.

+--- time skip ---

+Instead of blaming the tool, I may blame myself for not understanding the tool.
+I wasn't thinking from a react perspective at all!